Frequently Asked Questions

 A:

 A spouse's permanent resident status will be conditional if it is based on a marriage that was less than two years old from the day the permanent resident status was granted.
-To remove the conditions, the spouse must establish that the purpose of the marriage was not to evade the U.S. immigration laws.
+To remove the conditions, the spouse must establish that the purpose of the marriage was not to evade the U.S. immigration laws by filing Form I-751 — see our family-based visa options for the full marriage-based green card path.

 Q: